-This security target (ST) documents the security characteristics of the IBM z/VM Version 5 Release 1 with Required System Update (RSU) 1 operating system product with the additional required software products (see section 2.4 on page 20 of this ST) configured in a secure manner according to the supplied security guide.
+This security target (ST) documents the security characteristics of the IBM z/VM Version 5 Release 3 operating system product with the additional required software products (see section 2.4 on page 17 of this ST) configured in a secure manner according to the supplied security guide.

 IBM z/VM is a highly secure, robust, scalable, high-performance enterprise operating system on which to build and deploy mission-critical applications, providing a comprehensive and diverse application execution environment.
-IBM z/VM is the virtual machine operating system for IBM @server zSeries[TM] mainframe computers, empowering the use of their most advanced features such as providing separated virtual machines on top of the new 64-bit z/Architecture.
+IBM z/VM is the virtual machine operating system for IBM eserver zSeriesTM mainframe computers, empowering the use of their most advanced features such as providing separated virtual machines on top of the new 64-bit z/Architecture.
 It delivers the highest qualities of service for enterprise transactions and data, and extends these qualities to new applications using the latest software technologies.